PWPInnovator898/BlueBuzzah-Gloves/README.md

 This project is not FDA-approved and is not intended for clinical use.
 All files are provided for personal use only and "as-is" with no warranty or implied support.
 Hardware design files are released under a custom non-commercial license (see below).
+Unauthorized cloning or redistribution of this project for commercial use is prohibited.

 See `ATTRIBUTION.md` for full credits.